kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Socialization.

 Close contact with others violates Regulation and risks weakening the mind.
 Interpersonal relationships are to be avoided.
-(Cadence doesn’t count; she’s impossible to avoid.)
+(Cadence doesn’t count; she’s impossible to avoid.
+Trust me, I’ve tried.)

 I look around, swallowing hard.
 No one else seems to be aware of this violation of Regulation.
 Even Cadence is silent, for once.

 Taking a deep breath, I slip my hand into my hood and through my hair, scrubbing my fingers through the too-long mat of it, adjusting the drape of my mask to cover the strands better.
-Somehow, the motion calms me, clears my mind.
+The motion is calming; it clears my mind.

 I don’t have to interact.
 I’ll just get my drink, finish up as quickly as possible, and get back to my console.

-I eye the small crowd as I approach.
+I eye the small crowd as I approach, a little breathless.
+Cadence is still chanting in the background.
+She doesn’t seem aware of how wrong this is.

 Four of them.
 Three men and - could it be? - one woman.